 - The CMO will consider the supporting medical reports, the application and any other supporting material to the extent relevant, and determine whether, in his or her view, further medical opinion or examination(s) is required to support a conclusion that the Judge suffers from a relevant permanent disability or infirmity.
 If a further medical examination is required, the CMO will engage an appropriately certified medical practitioner to undertake the examination.
 The CMO will consider the report of that examination, in addition to the medical reports provided by the Judge in forming an opinion as to whether the Judge suffers from a relevant permanent disability or infirmity.

 - The CMO will provide his or her opinion, in writing, to the Secretary of the Department of Finance (copied to the Secretary of the Department of Health).

 - The Finance Minister should consider the Judge’s application and any attached medical reports, the advice of the CMO and consider any other matter relevant to the decision-making process (including taking advice from appropriate experts if necessary).

-- The Judge will be advised in writing by the Minister of his or her decision.
+- The Minister will advise the Judge, in writing, of his or her decision.